SigNoz/signoz.io/docs/instrumentation/falcon.md

 #### Spans are not being reported

-If spans are not being reported to SigNoz, try enabling debug exporter which writes the json formatted trace data to console.
+If spans are not being reported to SigNoz, try enabling debug exporter which writes the JSON formatted trace data to the console by setting env var OTEL_TRACES_EXPORTER=console.

-`opentelemetry-instrument --traces_exporter otlp_proto_http,console --metrics_exporter otlp_proto_http,console <your run command>`:
+`OTEL_RESOURCE_ATTRIBUTES=service.name=python_app OTEL_TRACES_EXPORTER=console opentelemetry-instrument <your run command>`:

 ```json
 {